DATA-606-2023-FALL-MONDAY/Rius_Jonathan/docs/Proposal.md

 1. Title and Author

-Project Title
+Project Title: **US Employment, Inflation and GDP Exploration and Economic Forecasting**

 Prepared for UMBC Data Science Master Degree Capstone by Dr Chaojie (Jay) Wang

-Author Name
+Author Name **Jonathan Rius**

-Link to the author's GitHub profile
+Link to the author's GitHub profile **https://github.com/jonnie763**

-Link to the author's LinkedIn progile
+Link to the author's LinkedIn profile **https://www.linkedin.com/in/jonathan-rius-17612b207/**

 Link to your PowerPoint presentation file